pippinbarr/cart253-2017/slides/05-Debugging/05-Debugging.md

 - But its warnings aren't always totally clear
 - Need to practice and come to understand the kinds of things that can be going wrong
 - Once you have that list in your head, it's a lot easier to fix them

 ---

+# The "Errors" tab

+- At the bottom of the Processing window there are two tabs: "Console" and "Errors"
+- We usually look at "Console" when we work
+- But if you're debugging it can be helpful to look at the "Errors" tab, too
+- It provides a list of all the errors Processing can find in your code
+- That can be useful when it can list a whole lot at once so you can fix them
+- If you double-click on a listed error, it will jump to the line in your code

+---